UCSF-DataSci/ds217-11-final-sarahmughal/report.md

 ### Phase 5: Feature Engineering

 Feature engineering focused on enhancing the dataset with derived variables that capture meaningful physical relationships and temporal structure.
-These engineered features help the models better detect patterns, interactions, and trends that are not explicitly encoded in the raw measurements.
-Care was taken to avoid data leakage by ensuring that no engineered feature incorporated information derived from the target variable (Air Temperature).
+These engineered features help the models better learn patterns, interactions, and trends that are not explicitly encoded in the raw data.
+All engineered features were designed carefully to avoid data leakage, meaning none were derived from the target variable (Air Temperature) in a way that would reveal future information.

 Features Created:

-- Temperature Difference: a derived feature representing the spread between air temperature and related atmospheric measures, capturing relative thermal contrast.
+- Temperature Difference: captures the contrast between air temperature and related thermal measures.
-- Wind Speed Squared: a nonlinear transformation to model the increasing impact of wind at higher speeds.
+- Wind Speed Squared: models the nonlinear effect of stronger winds.
-- Air Temperature (F): a converted temperature feature retained for convenience in certain model comparisons.
+- Air Temperature (F): a Fahrenheit conversion retained for interpretability.
-- Comfort Index: a composite metric summarizing perceived environmental comfort based on temperature and humidity.
+- Comfort Index: summarizes perceived comfort using temperature and humidity.
-- Temp Ratio: a ratio-based feature that reflects proportional relationships between temperature-related variables.
+- Temp Ratio: reflects proportional relationships among temperature variables.
-- Air Temperature Categories: a binned categorical representation of temperature ranges (e.g., cold, mild, warm) to capture regime-based differences.
+- Air Temperature Categories: bins temperature into cold, mild, and warm regimes.
-- Wind Speed Categories: categorical bins distinguishing slow, moderate, and fast wind conditions.
+- Wind Speed Categories: groups wind speeds into slow, moderate, and fast conditions.
-- 24-hour Rolling Mean of Air Temperature (air_temp_rolling_24h): capturing longer-term temperature trends while smoothing short-term fluctuations.
+- 24-hour Rolling Mean of Air Temperature: highlights day-to-day temperature trends.
-- 7-hour Rolling Mean of Wind Speed (wind_speed_rolling_7h): modeling short-term wind behavior to help explain rapid atmospheric changes.
+- 7-hour Rolling Mean of Wind Speed: captures short-term fluctuations in wind behavior.

 ### Phase 6: Pattern Analysis